WordPress database error: [Duplicate entry '8388607' for key 'id']

 INSERT INTO `wp_et_bloom_stats` (`record_date`, `optin_id`, `record_type`, `page_id`, `list_id`, `ip_address`, `removed_flag`) VALUES ('2020-10-31 17:10:33', 'optin_0', 'imp', 41090, 'mailchimp_b7c874c605', '184.108.40.206', 0)

 Miley Cyrus performs her inspiring song, ‘The Climb’, for the ‘Graduates of 2020’ impacted by COVID-19.

-And yet, to provide emotional support to graduates whose commencement ceremonies were cancelled because of the coronavirus, Instagram and Facebook joined forces to help with their own version of graduation, called #Graduation2020.
+And yet, to provide emotional support to graduates whose commencement ceremonies were cancelled, Instagram and Facebook created their own versions of graduation, called #Graduation2020.

 Organised by both digital platforms, #Graduation2020 comprised a series of virtual addresses and performances by an exquisite lineup of media stars and celebrities.